Zarpyk/UnityDefaultScriptUpdater/README.md

+This script has been tested on Unity 2019.4.30f1 or later (Probably works on older versions too)
 # How to use
 - Create windows shortcut of [UpdateUnityDefaultScript.bat](/Scripts/UpdateUnityDefaultScripts.bat) and change it's properties to open with admin rights
 - Or directly open [UpdateUnityDefaultScript.bat](/Scripts/UpdateUnityDefaultScripts.bat) with admin rights